Gauss's form class groups and Shimura's canonical models: Abstract

 \section{Abstract}

 Let $N$ be a positive integer and $\Gamma$ be a subgroup of $\mathrm{SL}_2(\mathbb{Z})$ containing $\Gamma_1(N)$.
 Let $K$ be an imaginary quadratic field and $\mathcal{O}$ be an order of discriminant $D_\mathcal{O}$ in $K$.
-Under some assumptions, we show that $\Gamma$ induces a form class group of discriminant $D_\mathcal{O}$ (or, of order $\mathcal{O}$) and level $N$ if and only if there is a certain canonical model of the modular curve for $\Gamma$ defined over a suitably small number field.
-In this way we can find an interesting link between two different subjects.
+Under some assumptions, we show that $\Gamma$ induces a form class group of discriminant $D_\mathcal{O}$ (or of order $\mathcal{O}$) and level $N$ if and only if there is a certain canonical model of the modular curve for $\Gamma$ defined over a suitably small number field.
+In this way we can find an interesting link between two different subjects, which will be useful in the study of certain quadratic Diophantine equations in terms of primes $p$.